buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Personal (3-meter cone)
 * **Duration**: Instantaneous

 You hold your hands closed in front of you, a powerful burning wave generates from each of your fists.
 Each creature in a 3-meter cone must make a Reflex Saving Throw.
 A creature takes 1d4 fire damage per Magic Proficiency point, up to a maximum of 5d4, on a failed save, or half as much damage on a successful one.
-The heat ignites flammable objects in the area that aren't being worn or carried.
+The heat ignites flammable objects in the area that aren' \*\*t being worn or carried.

 **For each Critical Magic Success** obtained in the Magic Check, the damage increases by 2d4.